-Building a Place Where We All Want to Work
+Building the Future of Work as a Place Where We All Want to Work

-June is Pride Month which is celebrated annually to honor the 1969 Stonewall Riots in New York City.
+June is Pride Month, which is celebrated annually to honor the 1969 Stonewall Riots in New York City.
 “The Stonewall Riots served as a catalyst for the gay rights movement in the United States and around the world,” reports History.com.
-This year — the 50th anniversary — is a particularly good time to pause and reflect on culture.
-We recently spoke with Shanis Windland, VMware Vice President of Diversity and Inclusion, to get her perspective and insights on building companies where we all want to work.
+This year is a particularly good time to pause and reflect on how communities can drive real change—inside companies and around the world.
+We recently spoke with Shanis Windland, vice president of Diversity, Equity and Inclusion (DEI) at VMware, to get her perspective and insights on building companies where we all want to work.

 Inclusion and diversity are so often spoken about together.
 What’s the difference?

 Shanis: Diversity is who we are, and inclusion is all about our actions and behaviors.